pg-redis-fdw/redis_fdw/README.md

   The FDW makes no attempt to detect this situation.
 Users should be aware of the possibility.

 - There was no such thing as a cursor in Redis 2.8- in the SQL sense.
-Redis Releases prior to 2.8 are maintained on the REL9_x_STABLE_pre2.8 branches.
+Redis releases prior to 2.8 are maintained on the REL9_x_STABLE_pre2.8 branches.

 Tests
 -----

 The tests for PostgreSQL assume that you have access to a Redis server on the local machine with no password, and uses PostgreSQL 15 server with *english* locale.
 This database must be empty, and that the `redis-cli` program is in the `PATH` envireonment variable when tests is run.
 The [test](test) script checks that the database is empty before it tries to populate it, and it cleans up afterwards.

-Some tests as `psql` expected outputs can be found in [expected](expected) directory.
+Some tests as `psql` expected outputs can be found in [test/expected](test/expected) directory.

 Contributing
 ------------